apache/nuttx/configs/b-l475e-iot01a/README.txt

         length to 84 and that did NOT eliminate the RX FIFO error.

         At the end of the TCP test, the "nsh> ifconfig" command shows that there were two TX timeouts.
 Perhaps this is related?
-The TX timeout is set to 5 seconds, so this could be a serious performance issue.

-        So for now I have to live with the RX FIFO error.
-I have observed only a single RX FIFO error and it occurs at the same place in the the TCP test (when the data is turned around and sent back to the client).  the UDP test and Telnet work perfectly.
-The RX FIFO error is handled perfectly and, since it is TCP, there is no loss of data and all tests pass.
-That is as good as I can do for now.
+I found that the TX timeout was not being cancelled.
+It must be canceled on each TX completed or TX error.
+This DID eliminate the RX FIFO error, but now the test hangs and does not complete.

         Another Errata:  "Using the STack packet format and no CRC field, the reading from RX FIFO to the last received byte, is not possible. ..."